About Engineers Australia Sydney

 Throughout the program the students will meet and interact with professional engineers employed by government, private companies, researchers and academics in a wide range of engineering disciplines.
 The students will attend lectures/demonstrations at participating NSW universities, and participate in industrial visits, providing students with the opportunity to see the different engineering disciplines at work.

-Students may visit some the following universities during The Cochlear Autumn School of Engineering:
+Students visit some the following universities during The Engineering Summer School:

 - University of NSW